-- The Graduate Record Examination (GRE) is needed if your undergraduate GPA was below 3.0, or if your undergraduate degree was granted outside the US and Canada, or if your undergraduate institution is not accredited.
+- The Graduate Record Examination (GRE) is needed if your undergraduate GPA was below 3.0, or if your undergraduate degree was not related to electrical engineering or computer science, or if you got your undergraduate degree more than six years ago, or if your undergraduate degree was granted outside the US and Canada, or if your undergraduate institution is not accredited.

 - Your master’s GPA must be 3.25 or greater, and your bachelor’s GPA must be 3.0 or greater.

 - The Graduate Record Examination (GRE) is required for all applicants.
 You must obtain a score of at least the 80th percentile on the quantitative section, and at least 3.5 in analytical writing See also the following webpage for details. https://www.csuohio.edu/engineering/doctor-of-engineering/dre-frequently...

 6) What does it take to get a master’s degree in electrical engineering (MSEE)?